David M. Harlan, MD

 Improving diabetes care delivery systems

 For more than 30 years, Dr. Harlan has conducted both basic and clinical research exploring the pathophysiology underlying diabetes.
-He has served as Co-Director of the UMass Diabetes Center of Excellence, and Chief of the Diabetes Division within the Department of Medicine since 2010.
+He has served as co-director of the UMass Diabetes Center of Excellence, and chief of the Diabetes Division within the Department of Medicine since 2010.
 His team has rejuvenated diabetes care at UMass Memorial, more than tripled clinic volume with the past 8 years, and developed novel communication tools to better engage patients in their own care.
-Prior to UMass, he served as Chief of the National Institutes of Health Intramural Research Program’s Diabetes Branch (NIDDK).
+Prior to UMass, he served as chief of the National Institutes of Health Intramural Research Program’s Diabetes Branch (NIDDK).

-Dr. Harlan’s accomplishments and expertise are internationally recognized as a diabetes investigator and physician.
+Dr. Harlan’s accomplishments and expertise are internationally acclaimed as a diabetes investigator and physician.
 Within the past decade, he’s been invited to speak in Toronto, Canada; Sydney, Australia; Jouf, Saudi Arabia; Paris, France; Barcelona, Spain; Oxford and London, England; Malmo, Sweden; Rio de Janiero, Brazil; and Pune, India.